TheLakeMan/Hyperion/IMPLEMENTATION_STATUS.md

 ## Current Focus: Memory Optimization for Large Models

 Our current development focus is on completing memory optimization for large models.
-This is critical for enabling TinyAI to run models with over 1 billion parameters on resource-constrained devices.
+This is critical for enabling Hyperion to run models with over 1 billion parameters on resource-constrained devices.

 ### 1. Progressive Model Loading [COMPLETE]

-Progressive model loading allows TinyAI to load model weights on-demand and unload them when not needed, significantly reducing the memory footprint during inference.
+Progressive model loading allows Hyperion to load model weights on-demand and unload them when not needed, significantly reducing the memory footprint during inference.

 **Implementation Plan:**